Design your own immersive environments

 Optimizing your environment

-Windows Mixed Reality supports a number of optional optimizations that will significantly reduce the load time of your environments.
-This can be especially important for environments with many textures, as they will sometimes time out while loading.
+Windows Mixed Reality supports many optional optimizations that can significantly reduce your environment load times.
+Pay special attention with environments that have lots of textures, as they'll sometimes time out while loading.
 In general, we recommend this step for all assets, however, smaller environments with few or low-resolution textures won't always require it.

-To make this process easier, we have created the Windows Mixed Reality Asset Converter (available on GitHub) to perform your optimizations.
-This tool uses a set of utilities available in the Microsoft glTF toolkit to optimize any standard 2.0 glTF or .glb by performing an additional texture packing, compression and resolution down-scaling.
+To make this process easier, we've created the Windows Mixed Reality Asset Converter (available on GitHub) to do your optimizations.
+This tool uses a set of utilities available in the Microsoft glTF toolkit to optimize any standard 2.0 glTF or.glb by performing an extra texture packing, compression, and resolution down-scaling.

-The converter currently supports a number of flags to tweak the exact behavior of the optimizations.
+The converter currently supports several flags to tweak the exact behavior of the optimizations.
 We recommend running with the following flags for best results:

 |-min-version||1803||Custom environments are only supported on versions of windows >= 1803.
 This flag will remove textures for older versions and reduce the file size of the final asset|

 WindowsMRAssetConverter FileToConvert.gltf -max-texture-size 1024 -min-version 1803